Best Waterfalls Near Toronto To Hike

-You’ll find waterfalls outside Toronto and the suburban areas.
-Some you can swim at the base of too!
+You’ll find waterfalls outside Toronto and in suburban areas.
+Some of you can swim at the base of it too!
 Bet you only thought there was one waterfall in Ontario and it’s Niagara Falls?!

 Where to Find Waterfalls Near Toronto